Multiple Shopify Stores

 How to manage multiple Shopify Stores?

 As mentioned previously, it can be a very hectic task to manage multiple stores on Shopify.
 Apimio has made your job easier by providing solutions to manage them more effectively.
-The following is a list of tips you can follow
+The following is a list of tips you can follow:

 Tip # 1: Implement real time inventory update

-If you are planning to manage inventory for Shopify multi store, you should consider implementing real time updates to your inventory.
 This will allow you to keep an eye on the demands and ensures you always have enough stock to meet your audience’s needs.
 Look for a successful inventory management system with essential features of your needs.

 It provides smooth fulfillment and logistics, prevents overselling, and gives you a protected buyer experience.